sleebapaul/deep_learning_google_udacity/README.md

 # deep_learning_google_udacity

 Programming Assignments of Udacity Deep Learning Course by Google is done interactively on jupyter notebooks.

-Each assignments are beneficial for learning procedures and issue handling in deep learning.
+Each assignment is beneficial for learning procedures and issue handling in deep learning using `tensorflow`.

 Happy learning !